-If you’ve ever had a job and taken a look at your paystub, you’ve probably noticed a line for FICA taxes.
-The Federal Insurance Contributions Act (FICA) is a law that states that taxes should be withheld from employees’ paychecks to be used for Social Security and Medicare.
+If you’ve ever had a job and looked at your paystub, you’ve probably noticed a line for Federal Insurance Contributions Act (FICA) taxes.
+FICA is a law that states that taxes should be withheld from employees’ paychecks to be used for Social Security and Medicare.
 It is part of payroll taxes that everyone who earns income is responsible for paying.

 What is payroll tax?